-- 6.14 Dust suppression and habitat creation are proposed.
+- 6.15 Dust suppression and habitat creation are proposed.
 Depending on the scale of water required for these purposes, they may require abstraction licences, from the Environment Agency.
-It can take up to 4 months for a licence to be issued, a point that will raised with the applicant via the use of an informative, although this is a matter controlled by other non-planning legislation. - 6.15 Given the above assessment, subject to the application of conditions, as recommended, the development is considered to comply with the requirements of the Development Plan and NPPF, in this regard.
+It can take up to 4 months for a licence to be issued, a point that will raised with the applicant via the use of an informative, although this is a matter controlled by other non-planning legislation. - 6.16 Given the above assessment, subject to the application of conditions, as recommended, the development is considered to comply with the requirements of the Development Plan and NPPF, in this regard.

-- 7. Public Open Space, Sports Facilities, On-Site Green Infrastructure and Arboriculture Impact - 7.1 The submitted Green Infrastructure Parameter Plan shows the main area of green infrastructure within the development itself to be the riverside park; along with vertical green strips running through the development, forming buffers to the development parcels and perimeter planting; which includes elements of both formal and informal public open space.
+7. Public Open Space, Sports Facilities, On-Site Green Infrastructure and Arboriculture Impact

+- 7.1 The submitted Green Infrastructure Parameter Plan shows the main area of green infrastructure within the development itself to be the riverside park; along with vertical green strips running through the development, forming buffers to the development parcels and perimeter planting, which includes elements of both formal and informal public open space.
 There are a total of 6 Local Equipped Areas of Play (LEAP) and 2 Neighbourhood Equipped Areas of Play (NEAPs) proposed across the site, with details of the equipment to be installed within the parks presently unknown.
 Details of facilities within the Open Space, such as benches or bins, have yet been provided and will be secured under the provisions of the S106 agreement.
 The riverside park extends to 16.55ha, with exact details of such to be agreed via condition.
-There are 4 waterbodies located on-site, all of which are to be retained, which include inlets and outlets from the River Trent (located within the Riverside Park), the Kidney Ponds, the Ornamental Lake and the Borrow Pit.
+There are 3 waterbodies located on-site, which are to be retained, which include inlets and outlets from the River Trent (located within the Riverside Park), the Ornamental Lake and the Borrow Pit.
 In addition, the Brereton Brook runs through the site.
-Lastly, the remaining open space area to be considered is the sports facility, which is shown to the centre of the site. - 7.2 The open space areas proposed within the application site are in excess of 66 ha.
-The requirements for open space are set out in Policy HSC1 of the Local Plan Strategy, further details of which are provided within the below table.
-For information, it should be noted that given the proposal is for 2,300 dwellings, an estimated population utilising data of average household estimates, which is 2.24 people per property (as detailed within the Developer Contributions and Housing Choices SPD (2015), results in 5,152 residents.
+Lastly, the remaining open space area to be considered is the sports facility, which is shown to the centre of the site. - 7.2 The open space areas proposed within the application site, have, following the introduction of the ATS or Primary School, in the centre of the site, resulted in changes from the resolved to grant POS provision.
+The requirements for open space are set out in Policy HSC1 of the Local Plan Strategy, further details of which are provided within the below tables.
+For information, it should be noted that given the proposal is for 2,300 dwellings, an estimated population utilising data of average household estimates, which is 2.24 people per property (as detailed within the Developer Contributions and Housing Choices SPD (2015)), results in 5,152 residents.